JohannesBuchner/pystrict3/README.rst

 Run with::

     $ python3 pystrict3.py <filenames>
+    $ python3 pystrict3.py --load-builtin-modules <filenames>
+    $ python3 pystrict3.py --load-any-modules <filenames>

 Running with multiple filenames has the benefit that all function signatures are first recorded and verified across all files.

+Running with `--load-builtin-modules` checks function calls to builtin modules.

+Running with `--load-any-modules` checks function calls to any modules, but this requires pystrict3 to import them, potentially running arbitrary module code.

 Example stderr outputs::